mikoiv/MicrosoftSentinel-Incidents-SharepointList/README.md

 # MicrosoftSentinel-Incidents-SharepointList

-Feed Sentinel incidents to a Sharepoint List and Teams Channel
+Feed Sentinel incidents to a Sharepoint List and Teams Channel.

 Read more here: https://secopslab.substack.com